Charlton Heston

 Death2008-04-05

-BiographyCharlton Heston (born John Charles Carter; October 4, 1923 – April 5, 2008) was an American actor.
-He gained stardom for his leading man roles in numerous Hollywood films including biblical epics, science-fiction films, and action films.
-He won an Academy Award in addition to earning nominations for three Golden Globe Awards and three Primetime Emmy Awards.
-He won numerous honorary accolades including the Jean Hersholt Humanitarian Award in 1978, the Golden Globe Cecil B. DeMille Award in 1967, the Screen Actors Guild Life Achievement Award in 1971, the Kennedy Center Honors in 1997, and the Presidential Medal of Freedom in 2003.
+BiographyCharlton Heston (born John Charles Carter; October 4, 1923 – April 5, 2008) was an American actor and political activist.
+He gained stardom for his leading man roles in numerous Hollywood films including biblical epics, historical drama films, science-fiction films, and action films.
+He won an Academy Award, a David di Donatello Award, a Laurel Award, a Photoplay Award, a Golden Globe Award (plus three additional nominations), as well as nominations for three Primetime Emmy Awards.
+He received numerous honorary accolades including a Hollywood Walk of Fame Star in 1960, the Golden Globe Cecil B. DeMille Award in 1967, the Screen Actors Guild Life Achievement Award in 1971, an honorary Saturn Award in 1975, the Jean Hersholt Humanitarian Academy Award in 1978, the ShoWest Convention Lifetime Achievement Award in 1984, the Kennedy Center Honors in 1997, and the Presidential Medal of Freedom in 2003.

 In the 1950s and early 1960s, he was one of a handful of Hollywood actors who openly denounced racism and he was also an active supporter of the civil rights movement.
 In 1987, Heston left the Democratic Party and became a Republican, founding a conservative political action committee and supporting Ronald Reagan.
 Heston was a five-term president of the National Rifle Association (NRA), from 1998 to 2003.
 After announcing that he had Alzheimer's disease in 2002, he retired from acting and the NRA presidency.